preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Policies
 **********
 Use this for further policies settings, that will be applied to teamworks created from specific templates.
+A prerequisite is that Sensitivity Labels are created in Microsoft 365.

 The following can be set here: